ibm-cloud-docs/apiconnect/ri-mng-gwy.md

 ---

 copyright:
-   years: 2020, 2021
+   years: 2020, 2024
-lastupdated: "2020-10-15"
+lastupdated: "2024-07-02"

-keywords: IBM Cloud, API Connect, V10, Reserved instance, lifecycle, develop, create, manage, API, user, role, access, group
+keywords: IBM Cloud, API Connect, Reserved instance, lifecycle, develop, create, manage, API, user, role, access, group

 subcollection: apiconnect

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
-{:important: .important}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Managing gateways

 {: #ri-mng-gwy}

 Manage gateways in {{site.data.keyword.apiconnect_short}} Reserved by defining whether they are available to users, and whether they are included in new catalogs.
 {: shortdesc}

 ## Controlling a gateway's visibility

 {: #visible_ri-mng-gwy}

 A gateway's visibility setting determines which provider organizations can use the gateway.
 If you deploy multiple gateways, you might want to assign each gateway to a specific set of provider organizations.